 Those entering or leaving the restrooms should not touch the doors with their hands – rather they should use their elbow on the automatic door opener panel.
 Alternating stalls, urinals, and sinks are marked as off-limits.
 Members are asked to wash their hands before using the restrooms and after using the restrooms.
 Hand sanitizer is also available immediately outside of the restrooms.
 Disinfecting wipes are also available to wipe down toilet seats and faucets, if desired.

-We have turned off the forced-air hand dryers, and will provide paper towels instead.
+We have turned off the forced-air hand dryers, and provide paper towels instead.
 The family restrooms can also be used, though these require touching the door to open them.
-No restrooms should have more people within them at any time than is consistent with social distancing of ten feet between those not residing in a single household.
+No restrooms should have more people within them at any time than is consistent with the physical distancing of ten feet between those not residing in a single household.

 IX.
 When Exiting, Do So in Phases as Directed From the Bimah.

-Members should exit via the center or left-most aisle (looking toward the front) and back to the right-most door as you face the exit.
-A pathway to the right-most main entry door is marked.
-In essence, “keep right”as you go, and signs are posted to that effect.
+Members should exit via the center or left-most aisle (looking toward the front) and back to the right-side doors as you face the exit.
+In essence, “keep right” as you go, and signs are posted to that effect.
 No schmoozing on your way out, please!
 Exit quickly through the lobby, all the way outdoors, before pausing for conversation.

 X. Be Prepared for Change.